mchba/actuatorDiskFoam/examples/euler2d/README.md

 ## Verification with analytical model

-An analytical solution exists for the 2D Euler equations with a single AD, if $C_T \ll 1$, which was derived by Madsen (1988).
+An analytical solution exists for the 2D Euler equations with a single AD, if $C_T \ll 1$, which was derived by [Madsen (1988)](https://www.researchgate.net/publication/326032585).
 A thrust cofficient of $C_T = 0.01$ is used in this case.
-See more details in Appendix B of Baungaard, Nishino & van der Laan (2025).
+See more details in Appendix B of [(Baungaard, Nishino and van der Laan, 2025)](https://wes.copernicus.org/preprints/wes-2025-50/).

 ![](madsen_ad.png)